 More Keyboarding Websites

-ABCya Typing Game (free online typing game)
+ABCya Typing Game (free typing game online)

 Type Kids (paid typing website for kids to learn typing)

-What programs do you use?
+Which typing programs do you use?

-When did you start with your kids?
+When did you start typing lessons with your kids or students?